kunle001/Epl-Mock/readme.md

 ```

 This will start both the API and the Redis service.
+NB: Ensure that the port you will be exposing the app to is not already in use

 The API will be available at `http://localhost:your-port` (replace `your-port` with the specified port in your Docker config).